 Small and medium-sized enterprises as defined with regard to the criteria referred to in Article 2 (1) of the Annex to Commission Recommendation 2003/361/EC, FINREP, Annex V Part 1, paragraph 5(i).
 Enterprises which employ fewer than 250 persons and which have an annual turnover not exceeding EUR 50 million, and/or an annual balance sheet total not exceeding EUR 43 million.
 The ceilings apply to individual firms only.
 For firms that are part of a larger group the turnover/headcount/balance sheet data for that group should also be included.

-References: Definition SME: FINREP Annex V Part 1 chapter 1, paragraph 5(i); and Annex to Commission Recommendation 2003/361/EC concerning the definition of micro, small and medium-sized enterprises; Definition of non-financial corporations: FINREP: Annex V. Part 1.6(e).
+Background references: Definition SME: FINREP Annex V Part 1 chapter 1, paragraph 5(i); and Annex to Commission Recommendation 2003/361/EC concerning the definition of micro, small and medium-sized enterprises; Definition of non-financial corporations: FINREP: Annex V. Part 1.6(e).

 r0030 – 1.3 Non-financial corporations – non-SMEs

 Corporations and quasi-corporations excluding SMEs (r0030, ID 1.2) not engaged in financial intermediation, but principally in the production of market goods and non-financial services according to the ECB BSI Regulation (ECB/2013/33).
+This corresponds to the field “corporates” in the LDR.

 r0040 – 1.4 General governments